IaanMoo/frontend-assessment/readme.md

 Exercise 1
 ---
 * For Exercise 1, you can find the code by going to the path `src/Pages/exercise1`, take note that the images are saved in `src/Assets/exercise1`
+* You can also find my results for Exercise 1 by going to this link https://etruiste-frontend-assessment.firebaseapp.com/Exercise1

 Exercise 2
 ---
 * For Exercise 2, you can find the code by going to the path `src/Pages/exercise2`
+* You can also find my results for Exercise 2 by going to this link https://etruiste-frontend-assessment.firebaseapp.com/Exercise2

 ###### Bonus points